epiphyte/epiphyte-webapp-blueprint/Infrastructure/README.md

 ### 00-Main.tf
-Describes the AWS deployment region, the location where the Terraform state is going to be stored and the root domain of the new application
+Describes the AWS deployment region, the location where the Terraform state is going to be stored and the root domain of the new application.

 ### 20-S3.tf

-Specifies the S3 buckets for storing the application frontend and the user information
+Specifies the S3 buckets for storing the application frontend and the user information.

 ### 30-CloudFront.tf